Graduate Student

 Salve!
 My name is Stephen Bothwell, and I am a researcher whose interests are at the intersection of both the ancient and the modern.
 In particular, I study the application of techniques in natural language processing (NLP) to ancient languages.
 I am invested in unifying linguistic ideas and modern computational (e.g., neural) techniques.

-Aside from research, I also serve as a senior pedagogy fellow for the Navari Family Center for Digital Scholarship.
-I teach about neural networks, hoping to improve AI literacy.
-Thus far, I have taught two workshops on various occasions.
+Aside from research, I also have served as a senior pedagogy fellow for the Navari Family Center for Digital Scholarship.
+I have taught about neural networks, aiming to improve AI literacy.
+Thus far, I have taught two workshops.
 The first is "Talking Neural Networks: A Beginner's Guide", which provides an introduction to the concept of neural networks and provides a guide to some essential machine learning jargon.
 The second is "Neural Networks for the Wordsmith: An Encounter in Python", which guides workshop participants through building a system in PyTorch to train recurrent neural networks for a classification task.
-I am currently working on building additional workshops regarding Python and scientific computing.
+I am currently working on building additional workshops for the Python programming language.

 University of Notre Dame